You could save big on your student loan debt by changing up your lender.

 If you’ve already looked at a few refinancing loans, you’ve probably noticed that lenders list two different types of interest rates: Fixed and variable.
 What does this mean?
 Let’s take a look.

 Fixed interest rates

 Fixed rates are what they sound like.
 You qualify for one interest rate that stays with you throughout the entire life of your loan.
 Your monthly repayments stay the same and it’s easy to plan your payments.
 Fixed rates can be a safer option: There’s no surprises here.

 Variable interest rates

 Variable rates are slightly more complicated.
-They’re subject to change once every month or three months, depending on your lender.
-While they typically start lower, they can often get as high as your highest fixed interest rate and rarely stay the same.
+They change once every month or three months, depending on your lender.
+While they typically start lower, they can often get as high as your highest fixed interest rate.

-So, when you’re looking at variable interest rates, it’s more useful to compare the range of set rates the lender gives borrowers than the variable rates you see advertised on the site.
-You can usually find this range in small print under the current variable rates, plus information on what type of baseline rate it uses.
+You can usually find the range of margin rates you might qualify for in fine print under the current variable rates, plus information on what type of benchmark rate it uses.
 Look for something like this:

 *3-month LIBOR + 2.99% to 9.99%